• Home

 Climbing Monte Confinale – Italian Alps

 Climbing Monte Confinale was my plan when I saw it for the first time from my tours around the Gavia Pass.
-So I did it in 2017 and here is my report.
+So I did it recently and here is my report.

 The summit slope and view back towards Bivacco del Piero.